Golden Triangle tours is one of the most visited places in India that are famous for the rich cultural heritage along with the basking glorifying

 After breakfast check out from hotel in Agra than proceed to Jaipur en route visit:

 FatehpurSikri:-Built by Akbar, the Mughal emperor in 1570, the city was a tribute to Sufi Saint.
 FatehpurSikri is a perfect blend of Indian, Islamic and Persian architecture and it was built using red sandstone.
-For around 10 years, the city remained the capital of Mughal Empire.
-The city has a 6-kilometer long wall on three sides and there are towers and gates.

 Later proceed to Jaipur.
 On arrival check in Hotel.